Community care for vulnerable newcomers by culturally safe healthcare professionals.

 Chair, Co-Founder

 Dr. Majid Hussain is the Physician Lead of the Refugee Health Working Group, and an active and respected family physician in the community.
 He is a Clinical Faculty member with the University of British Columbia’s Department of Medicine.
-Dr. Hussain has been committed to treating marginalized and vulnerable patient populations since 2012, helping create a free refugee medical clinic in Toronto.
-He is devoted to humanitarian efforts in locally and around the world.

 Dr. Anthony Fong